Libensemble/libensemble/docs/tutorials/executor_forces_tutorial.rst

 :ref:`libE_specs<datastruct-libe-specs>` with a call to the ``parse_args()`` convenience function.

-Next we define our job controller class instance.
-This instance can be customized with many of the settings defined :doc:`here<../job_controller/mpi_controller>`.
+Next we define our executor class instance.
+This instance can be customized with many of the settings defined :doc:`here<../executor/mpi_executor>`.
-We'll register our simulation with the job controller and use the same instance within our ``sim_f``.
+We'll register our simulation with the executor and use the same instance within our ``sim_f``.

 libEnsemble can perform and write every simulation (within the ensemble) in a